-1. Of the funds appropriated to the program, 25 percent will be reserved for rural institutions for applications received by October 15.
+1. Of the funds appropriated to the program, twenty-five (25) percent will be reserved for rural institutions for applications received by the initial deadline October 15.
 After that date, all funds will be eligible for any institution demonstrating demand for grants.

-2. No institution may receive more than 25 percent of the total appropriation.
+2. No institution may receive more than twenty-five (25) percent of the total appropriation.

 (7) Institutional Requirements.
-Any institution selected for the Open Door Grant Program must satisfy all requirements set forth in the grant application and is required to:
+Institutions selected for the Open Door Grant Program are required to: